jaguarX024/Ship-Tracker/README.md

 ## Project Structure

 * `fleet.h` / `fleet.cpp`: Contains the core `Fleet` class, defining the tree structures and their operations.
-* `tester.cpp`: Includes comprehensive test cases to validate the functionality and balance of each tree type.
+* `mytestFleet.cpp`: Includes comprehensive test cases to validate the functionality and balance of each tree type.